Lessons

 What ages and levels do you teach?

 Not if you don’t want to.
-Exams (like ABRSM) can be great for motivation and tracking progress, but many of my students play purely for pleasure.
-We will structure lessons around YOUR goals.
+Exams (like ABRSM) can be great for motivation and tracking progress, but many students play purely for pleasure.

 Yes — if you give at least 24 hours’ notice, I’ll do my best to reschedule within the same term.
 Lessons missed without notice are charged in full.

 We integrate theory naturally into lessons as we go, so it never feels like a dry academic subject.
-For beginners and casual players, it’s just about understanding what you are playing.
 However, please note that ABRSM strictly requires a pass in Grade 5 Theory before you can take Grade 6+ practical piano exams.
-I offer formal tuition in music theory from Grades 1-8.
+I offer formal tuition in music theory from Grades 1-8 for students wanting theory-only lessons.

 Want to have a trial lesson?